anschy/React-stuff/README.md

 # React-stuff
-files related to a project for react
+a simple repo containig files related to a project for react